 [Carlos] I must admit that separating both has not always been easy.
 But I came to realize that doing sports has helped me in separating both, and not taking my work problems home or vice versa.

-[Carlos] In Europe Language Jobs we look mainly for motivation.
-If a candidate is showing us that energy and enthusiasm about the company and the positions he has 80% of the process done.
+[Carlos] In Europe Language Jobs, we look mainly for motivation.
+If a candidate is showing us that energy and enthusiasm about the company and the positions, they have 80% of the process done.

 [Carlos] As mentioned before, a candidate who is passionate about the job would be able to learn anything.
 I would say that analytical skills and creativity are maybe the two most important skills in an online business like ours.